lulinqing/tiny_tiny_rss-openshift-quickstart/README.md

     http://<app name>-<your namespace>.rhcloud.com

-This app can be shared by multipul users.
+This app can be shared by multiple users.
 The default user credential is "admin"/"password".